Crissle West: The Read

 Two months after West moved to New York, Kid Fury approached her about starting a podcast through the Loud Speakers Network; the show, named The Read, quickly gained traction. iTunes featured The Read on its Best of 2013 list and as an Editors' Choice pick in 2014.
 Slate named one episode to its list of "Best 25 Podcast Episodes of All Time," and The Verge named The Read to its list of podcasts "you should be listening to."
-The Read also won best podcast at the 2014 Black Weblog Awards.
+The Read also won Best Podcast at the 2014 Black Weblog Awards.

 Together West and Kid Fury were named to The Grios 100, which said "the unabashedly profane duo take 'throwing shade' to a new level on a weekly basis leaving their fans in stitches and shaking their heads in disbelief."The Read was adapted into a television show on Fuse TV that premiered in October 2019.

 Comedy and other media

 West has been noted for her trenchant critiques of racism.
-She drew national attention for a WNYC-hosted panel "Funny or Racist" where she dismantled an argument defending blackface.
+In 2015 she drew national attention for a WNYC-hosted panel "Funny or Racist" where she dismantled an argument defending blackface.

 West is also a comedian, notably appearing with Octavia Spencer on Comedy Central's Drunk History series in "a surprisingly-hilarious retelling" of Harriet Tubman's work as a Union spy during the Civil War.
 Salon called the episode one of 2015's "best moments in political comedy."
 In 2016, West narrated an episode of Drunk History honoring National Coming Out Day, recounting Sylvia Rivera and Marsha P. Johnson's role in the Stonewall Riots.
 The A.V.
 Club said the episode "schools Hollywood in telling LGBT stories," as "West, who was one of last season's best narrators, returns with another memorable, powerful retelling."

 West was also a host on Beats 1 Radio, part of Apple Music, and has written for Essence.
 Madame Noire calls her "one of the people we wish were our friends.
 She's just that cool, really."

 West appeared on the second season of late-night show Uncommon Sense with Charlamagne Tha God on MTV2.

-Alongside Francheska Medina, West co-hosts Insecuritea: The Insecure Aftershow, the official recap podcast for the HBO series Insecure.
-The fourth season was nominated for a Shorty Social Good award in the Podcast category at the 13th Shorty Awards.
+Alongside Francheska Medina, West co-hosted InsecuriTEA: The Insecure Aftershow, the official recap podcast for the HBO series Insecure.
+The fourth season was nominated for a Shorty Social Good Award in the Podcast category at the 13th Shorty Awards.
+The fifth season won the People's Voice award at the Webby Awards.

 Personal life

 West is queer.
-She is presently in school pursuing a degree in Clinical Mental Health Counseling.
+As of 2023 she is enrolled in a master's degree program in Clinical Mental Health Counseling.